${desc_content} ${desc_content} Protest Monitoring: Reroute in Time | Region Alert

 In many regions, protests are organized via open social media channels.
 Monitoring these provides the exact locations and times to avoid.

 Manual monitoring is slow and requires specialized regional knowledge.
-AI-powered tools can monitor thousands of sources simultaneously, using sentiment analysis to distinguish between a "festive gathering" and a "hostile protest."
+Automated tools can monitor thousands of sources simultaneously, using sentiment analysis to distinguish between a "festive gathering" and a "hostile protest."

 The goal of protest monitoring is not awareness, it is avoidance.
 Your safety protocol should include: